aiven/aiven-docs/docs/tools.md

 import K8sIcon from "@site/static/images/logos/kubernetes.svg";
 import AI from "@site/static/images/logos/star-ai.svg";

-Interact with the Aiven platform with the following tools:
+You can interact with the Aiven platform with various interfaces and tools that best suit your workflow.

  <GridContainer>
     <Card